oasdb-org/oasdb-description/README.md

 The idea behind is to create a free and well documented platform which programmers can use.

-The focus is on the structure of the database and whose description.

 ---

 ##Deutsche Version der Beschreibung